Government of Nova Scotia

 Electronics

 In 2008 televisions, desktop, laptop and notebook computers, computer components and computer printers were added to the list of materials banned from landfills and incinerators in Nova Scotia within the Solid Waste Resource Management Regulations.
 In 2009 the list was further expanded to include computer scanners, audio video playback and recording systems, telephones and fax machines, cell phones and other wireless devices.
+In 2023 the Nova Scotia regulated Expanded Producer Responsibility (EPR) program further expanded the list to include small household electric appliances.

-As such brand owners who sell, offer for sale or otherwise distribute these electronic product in or into the Province are responsible for operating or designating a third party to operate an electronic product stewardship program.
+As such brand owners who sell, offer for sale or otherwise distribute these electronic products in or into the province are responsible for operating or designating a third party to operate an electronic product stewardship program.
 All approved electronic product stewardship programs must establish a process for collection, transportation, reuse and recycling of electronic products and, if no further options exist, disposal of any residual electronic product components.
 Programs must also incorporate the principles of a pollution prevention hierarchy by replacing disposal with reuse and recycling of electronic products.

 Paint